gabaix/gollum/requirements/inplace_upgrade.md

 # Inplace Upgrade

 This document describes in-place upgrade using Docker.
-I am adding a line while the web is editing the same page.
+I am writing a line while the document was modified by an engineer before.

 ## Requirements